wmcadigital/wmn-design-system/src/www/pages/docs/get-started/using-the-design-system/index.njk.md

 As both of these methods use <a href="https://mozilla.github.io/nunjucks/templating.html" target="_blank" class="wmnds-link">Nunjucks templating</a>, you can use our nunjucks macros (Nunjucks markup tab) and use the Nunjucks properties tab as reference to speed up your development.

+#### Nunjucks macros

+A Nunjucks macro is a simple template that generates more complex HTML.
+However, macros are more sensitive to mistakes than HTML, so it’s worth saving and previewing.

+When using Nunjucks macros in the Prototype Kit leave out the first line that starts with

 {% endmarkdown %}
 {{
   compExample([